 2017-2018 Catalog [ARCHIVED CATALOG]

-Upon successful completion of the Aviation Electronics degree, the graduate should be able to:
+Upon successful completion the Geomatics Technology degree, graduate should be able to:

 - Produce engineering documents related to surveying and land development using Computer Aided Drafting.

 - Use surveying instruments and surveying methods for land measurements and/or construction layout.